 The Small Business Advantage Nobody Talks About Enough

-Small businesses have it naturally, because you talk directly to the people you serve — not through a corporate script or a funnel someone built in a boardroom, but through genuine human interaction that your customers can actually feel.
+Small businesses have it naturally, because you talk directly to the people you serve.
+Not through a corporate script or a funnel someone built in a boardroom, but through genuine human interaction that your customers can actually feel.

 What "Community" Actually Means in a Marketing Context